Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 <img src="drawing.png" width=500 title="Drawing, bottom view">

+The dimensions are valid for all revisions of the hardware.
 Two extra holes around the barometer can be used to install a protective cover.

 <info>